-Practicing deep-irrigation scheduling may require you to run your irrigation system for several hours to ensure that the water is penetrating the soil to the proper root depth.
+Practicing deep-irrigation scheduling may require running your irrigation system for several hours to ensure that water is penetrating the soil to the proper root depth.
 Irrigation run times of 4-6 hours are not uncommon.
-It’s also a good idea to allow the soil around the plant to dry out some before more water is applied.
+Allow the soil around the plant to dry out some before more water is applied.
 Using this method to irrigate results in healthier plants, with deeper root zones that will better withstand the hot dry summer months of the Sonoran Desert.

 Plants that are accustomed to shallow, frequent watering must be changed to less frequent, deep waterings slowly to allow for better root growth so as not to shock or kill the plant.
 A soil probe can be used to measure how deep the irrigation water has penetrated the soil.
 The irrigation system itself may need to be modified to ensure an even distribution of water.
 For example, dry spots appearing between sprinklers on grass may be indicative of poor spacing between heads, sunken heads, or low pressure.
 The desire to have no dry spots often results in longer irrigations, but the real solution is to improve the irrigation system by adding or moving sprinkler heads, or adjusting pressure.

 Plants have different rooting depths and watering requirements.
 In general, annuals and grasses have roots extending down up to 12 inches, shrubs 24 inches, and trees 36 inches.
 Any water applied beyond the root zones is water the plant can’t use.
 Most desert-adapted plants require less frequent watering than non-desert species.